UPMC Western Maryland to hold vaccine clinic registration

-CUMBERLAND — UPMC Western Maryland will hold telephone registration Tuesday for a COVID-19 vaccination clinic scheduled Friday.
+CUMBERLAND — UPMC will hold registration Tuesday for a COVID-19 vaccination clinic scheduled Friday in the hospital auditorium.

-Those who live or work in Allegany County age 55 and older, as well as essential workers in critical industries are eligible for the vaccine.
-Individuals age 16-64 with underlying medical conditions that increase the risk for COVID-19, along with those who were previously eligible may also register.
-Community members are encouraged to consult the state of Maryland’s Phase 2C guidelines.
+Those who live or work in Allegany County and are at least 18 years old are eligible to receive the vaccine.
+Participants will receive the first dose of the Moderna vaccine.

-For the list of priority groups within the state of Maryland, visit the state’s list at https://covidlink.maryland.gov/content/vaccine/.

-Slots will be offered to callers on a first-come, first-served basis.
+Slots will be offered on a first-come, first-served basis.
 No walk-in appointments will be honored.

 Those scheduled to get the vaccine should enter the hospital through the entrance adjacent to the parking garage where they will be screened and then directed to registration where they will be required to show their driver’s license or another valid form of identification.